Welcome to today's edition of the Rush 24-7 podcast.

 So the research dollars donated here and throughout the year elsewhere fund medical research into drugs that treat other cancers as well as the blood cancers.

-Really is stunning to have done this 20 years just chronicle all of the improvements that have taken place to be made aware of them and to know that it's largely due to you.
+Really is stunning to have done this 20 years to chronicle all of the improvements that have taken place, to be made aware of them, and to know that it's largely due to you.

-I mean, that is that's uh tingle up the leg kind of stuff.
+I mean, that is a tingle up the leg kind of stuff.

 That's cancer of the bone marrow and blood.